walseb/fir/getting_started.md

   put @"gl_Position" (mvp !*^ in_pos) -- (!*^) means "matrix times vector"
 ```

-The type-level map `VertexShaderDefs` provides the interface for the vertex shader, in this case specifying that it has access to a uniform buffer object `ubo` (consting of a model-view-projection matrix) and position data (given to the GPU as part of a vertex buffer).
+The type-level map `VertexShaderDefs` provides the interface for the vertex shader, in this case specifying that it has access to a uniform buffer object `ubo` (consisting of a model-view-projection matrix) and position data (given to the GPU as part of a vertex buffer).
 The shader writes to `gl_Position`, which is a variable that is built into vertex shaders with Vulkan.

 The application is then responsible for binding the appropriate resources,
 in this case a uniform buffer object given binding number 0 and descriptor set index 0.